 Become a State Bar of Wisconsin Law Student Associate today and take steps now to boost your future legal career.
 The State Bar of Wisconsin offers a variety of resources to help you connect with the legal profession while you’re a student.
-You can network with your future colleagues at events, stay up-to-date on what’s happening in the law, and access research and career resources.
+You can network with your future colleagues at events, stay up-to-date on what’s happening in the law, be added to the monthly Law Student Associate Newsletter, and access research and career resources.

 Join today for free and start making connections!
 If you have questions, please contact staff liaison Bryant Park, org bpark wisbar wisbar bpark org, (608) 250-6083.